limix/bgen/doc/api.rst

 The user can query, for example, the number of samples contained in a BGEN file by passing a :c:type:`BGenFile` variable to the :c:func:`bgen_nsamples` function.
-The user is required to release resources by calling :c:func:`bgen_close`.
+The user has to release resources by calling :c:func:`bgen_close` after its use.

 The function :c:func:`bgen_sample_ids_presence` can be used to detect whether the BGEN file contain sample identifications.